 From classic potato and leek to takeaway staples like ramen and pho, we have 20+ Instant Pot soup recipes that are so good, you’ll want to make them all (again and again).

 Mmm.
 What’s that smell?
 Perhaps, it’s the scent of your Instant Pot lid opening to the warming promise of a piping hot bowl of soup.
-We all have our go-to recipes, our childhood favourites, and our ‘cleaning-out-the-fridge’ soups, but it’s always fun to experiment.
+We all have our go-to soup recipes, our childhood favourites, and our ‘cleaning-out-the-fridge’ soups, but it’s always fun to experiment.
 This is especially true with the Instant Pot.
 Soups are undoubtedly one of its strongest suits, and there’s nothing it can’t handle.

 From classic blends like broccoli cheddar and potatoes with leeks to takeaway staples like ramen and pho, we have 20 Instant Pot soup recipes that are so good, you’ll want to make them all.
+You can find even more soup recipes here.

 This hearty, creamy Instant Pot mushroom soup is so good, you’ll be asking for seconds before you finish the first bowl.
 Pressure cooking not only makes it quick and easy – but it also helps to intensify the flavours of the ingredients.
 Winning!